altheasmith/Documentation/StartDjango.md

   ```python
   class ComplimentForm(ModelForm):
   ```
-Their structure is stored in a secondary class: class Meta *(WHAT is Meta and why do we use it?)*
+Their structure is stored in a secondary class: class Meta *(?WHAT is Meta and why do we use it?)*
   ```python
   class ComplimentForm(ModelForm):
     class Meta: